jwheelo1/ECEN4763Assignment4/Assignment4.md

 - Your Unit Tests account for 20% of the overall grade for this assignment.
 - There must be at least 56 UTs for this assignment (every UT missed is an automatic -1)
-    - 14 UTs for AVL tree search
-    - 14 UTs for Binary Search Tree Search
     - 14 UTs for AVL Tree
-    - 14 UTs for Binary Search Tree (copied from assignment 2)
+    - 14 UTs for AVL Tree Search
 - All unit tests belong in the test folder and each file must begin with test i.e. (test_array.py)

 ### Code Coverage